-The Board found that you enlisted in the Marine Corps on 20 January 1981 at age 19.
-The record reflects that you received four nonjudicial punishments.
-The offenses included unauthorized absences totalling 35 days, absence from your appointed place of duty on three occasions, and failure to obey a lawful order.
+The Board found that you enlisted in the Navy on 2 February 1978 at age 20.
+The record reflects that you received 11 nonjudicial punishments and were convicted by a special court-martial.
+The offenses included unauthorized absences totalling 55 days, willful disobedience of a lawful order on two occasions, possession of marijuana on two occasions, use of marijuana, being in the presence of marijuana, absence from your appointed place of duty on five occasions, failure to obey a lawful order, and dereliction of duty.

-On 29 September 1983 the commanding officer recommended that you be separated with an other than honorable discharge by reason of misconduct due to a pattern of misconduct.
-When informed of the recommendation, you elected to waive the right to present your case to an administrative discharge board.
-After review by the discharge authority, the recommendation for separation was approved and you were discharged on 31 October 1983 with an other than honorable discharge.
+On 27 May 1980 the commanding officer recommended that you be separated with an other than honorable discharge by reason of misconduct.
+When informed of the recommendation, you elected to waive your right to present your case to an administrative discharge board.
+After review by the discharge authority, the recommendation for separation was approved and you were discharged with an other than honorable discharge on 27 May 1980.
+On 18 June 1980 the Assistant Secretary of the Navy approved the discharge.
+An advisory opinion from the Navy Personnel Command noted that you had requested an early return to the civilian community effective 27 May 1980 and thus did not wait for the final approval.
+You were correctly granted this early release even though your discharge was pending approval.
+Favorable action on your request for an upgrade of the discharge was not recommended.

 In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity.
-However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge, given your record of frequent involvement with military authorities.
-The Board especially noted the fact that you were the subject of four disciplinary actions within a period of less than three years, and committed unauthorized absences totalling more than a month.
+However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge, given your record of frequent involvement with military \\\\\ authorities.
+The Board especially noted the fact that you were the subject of twelve disciplinary actions within a period of less than three years.
 Based on the foregoing, the Board concluded that no change to the discharge is warranted.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.